-Media Coalition believes that House Bill 153 violates the Constitution for several reasons and presents undefined and financially burdensome requirements on online publishers who may want to comply with it.
-The trade associations and other organizations that comprise Media Coalition have many members throughout the country including Louisiana: publishers, booksellers and librarians, as well as manufacturers and retailers of recordings, films, home video and video games.
-Their members sell or loan typical mainstream fare.
+Media Coalition respectfully asks you to veto House Bill 153 for two reasons.
+First, we believe that it violates the Constitution for several reasons.
+Second, it is difficult and burdensome for online publishers, booksellers and others to comply with the law because it imposes financial burdens and vague mandates on them.
+The trade associations and other organizations that comprise Media Coalition have many members throughout the country, including Louisiana: publishers, booksellers and librarians, as well as manufacturers and retailers of recordings, films, home video and video games.
+Their members offer mainstream media fare.

 H.B.
 153 requires any person or entity in Louisiana who publishes material harmful to minors on the Internet to make every visitor to their site "electronically acknowledge and attest" to being 18 years of age or older prior to gaining access to such material.
 Failure to do so is a crime even if the person accessing the material is an adult.
 How a person or entity is to "electronically acknowledge and attest" to being an adult is not defined in the legislation.
 A violation is punishable by a fine of \$10,000.
+The law does nothing to bar minors from accessing sexual material that is illegal for them, either by allowing prosecution of the retailer or the minor.

-Our members include publishers who distribute books online, booksellers with online stores and librarians that make their collections available electronically.
-They are very concerned that the bill offers very little information in how to comply with it.
-They urge you to address these concerns before passing the bill.
-Among those problems are:
+Our members represent publishers who distribute books online, booksellers with online stores, companies that offer home video online and librarians that make their collections available electronically.
+They are very concerned that the bill offers very little information on how to comply with it.
+We urge you to veto the bill so the legislature can address these problems.
+Among them are: